 Lake Sebu is a natural lake located in South Cotabato.
 It covers 354 hectares in total and has 11 islets.

 Lake Sebu is considered an eco-cultural destination in the Philippines.
 In 2016, Lake Sebu was nominated in the search for the Top 100 Sustainable Destinations, along with Lake Holon in North Cotabato.

 Lake Sebu is indeed a scenic and tranquil beauty, but it also offers much more.
 It harbors several protected wildlife species and natural attractions, including 3 lakes, 7 waterfalls and a rainforest.
 It also has cultural offering: guests can go on a cultural immersion with the indigenous tribes in the area, namely, the T’Boli, Ubo, Tiruray and Manobo tribes.
 One notable activity to do with the tribes is learning their arts and crafts, including making of t’nalak weaves and brasswares.

 9. Lake Holon

-Lake Holon is a mountain lake located in North Cotabato.
+Lake Holon is a mountain lake located in South Cotabato.
 It’s called the Crown Jewel of the South.
 It’s the ecotourism banner for the T’boli tribe and is part of the ecotourism circuit in the area, along with Bakngeb Cave, Lamhaku Hot Spring and Hidak Falls & Hikong Kemebel.